Home

 Care of Taro and Clivia

-Care of Taro and Clivia include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Clivia include pruning, fertilizers, watering etc. Taro pruning is done and Clivia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Clivia needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants